NZ study offers new idea to wean teens off screens

 The concept has already had success in the corporate world, but in research, it was a radically different approach, Marsh said.

-Meanwhile, another study also just awarded one of the HRC's Explorer Grants, will use a virtual reality (VR) lab to measure the reactions - including heart rate and sweat - of e-cigarette and tobacco smokers tested within it.
+Meanwhile, another study awarded an HRC's Explorer Grant, will use a virtual reality (VR) lab to measure the reactions - including heart rate and sweat - of e-cigarette and tobacco smokers tested within it.

 "A radical shift in thinking needs to be introduced to understand underlying causes of people's subconscious behaviour," explained University of Canterbury researcher Dr Melanie Tomintz, who will lead the work.

-Currently, health data is mainly collected by using surveys which could lead to bias and inaccurate representations of people's actual behaviour, she said.
+Health data is mainly collected by using surveys, which could lead to bias and inaccurate representations of people's actual behaviour, she said.

 The study aimed to measure people's behavioural and psychophysiological reactions when exposed to virtual stimuli, such as tobacco, different flavours of e-cigarette liquids, and other conditions within a virtual world.

-Tomintz hoped the newly collected behavioural data could be transformed into new ways to support personalised cessation support.
+Tomintz hoped the newly collected behavioural data could be transformed into new ways to support personalised quit support.

 For her research, she'll have access to an existing virtual lab, including two multisensory VR cage prototypes.